Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 If you’ve not yet checked out our graphic tees, click here to view all our eco T-shirts.

 So, let’s start at the very beginning.
 I find inspiration comes when I least expect it.
 When I’m lacking ideas I like to take a shower, go for a walk or cook.
 It really helps overcome those annoying creative blocks.

-There’s even a scientific reason why daydreaming is so effective when it comes to forming new ideas.
-Apparently, shutting down your frontal cortex (the part of the brain associated with creativity) allows your brain to subconsciously process old thoughts and ideas and turn them into new ones (source).
+Apparently there’s scientific reason why daydreaming is so effective when it comes to forming new ideas.
+Shutting down your frontal cortex (the part of the brain associated with creativity) allows your brain to subconsciously process old thoughts and ideas and turn them into new ones (source).
 Interesting!

 Planning Your Design

 When it comes to creating art, everyone has their own process.
 Personally, I find it useful to come up with a plan first.
 Before I start drawing, I mock-up a number design concepts in a sketchbook or on Photoshop.
 I feel far more confident if I’ve experimented with a few different compositions before starting on a final piece.

 Take a look at the image below.
 On the left is my starting point – I pasted several images together to see if the image I had in my head would look good on paper.
 I decided it did, so I then did a line drawing.
 Once I had scanned this I then continued to add to it on Photoshop (keep reading for more on digital editing).
 You can view the final design on a T-shirt here.

 This process allows you to see if the artistic vision you have in your head will look as good once it’s on paper.
 Don’t worry if your initial sketches aren’t great—the planning stage is more about composition.

 That moment when you first put pen to paper can be very daunting.
 The potential to screw up feels immense!
 But if you think about it, this should be the least stressful part of the process.
 If you screw up at the beginning you can easily start again without wasting any time.
 Screw up in the middle and it’s a different story!
 So, let go of your anxiety and embrace your blank canvas.